katharinalisalin/demo-bug-template/contribution.md

 ## Before contributing

 Our community is vast and includes many curious people who share workarounds or discuss new features or implementations.
 Therefore, new discussions or issues appear multiple times a day, which means the issue tracker or the discussion board contains a lot of valuable knowledge for both new and experienced users of Material for MkDocs.
 We see our issue tracker and discussion board as a knowledge base where our community and we maintainers share important information for the community.

-## Code of Conduct

 It should be easily searchable and a place for our community to share knowledge, solutions, workaround and discuss.

+issues and discusion can't be deleted – they will stay in this project _forever_, for _everybody_ to read

+### Code of Conduct

 When opening an issue, you should keep the following things in mind:

-- your issue will stay in this project, for people to read for years to come
-- be respectful: towards the community and the maintainers
+- treat the community and the maintainers with respect
-- discussions are welcome, since it's great step in other point of views, but it's important to do it in a respectful way
+- use welcoming, inclusive and respectful language
+- embrace and understand different viewpoints and experiences
-- accept decisions, even if it's not going your way
+- accept decisions from the maintainers, even if things are not going your way

-We are alsways
+- focus on what's best for the community and show empathy towards other community members
+- follow the standards of acceptable behavior

+## Incomplete issues and CoC violations

+Us maintainers reserve the right and have the responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with the Code of Conduct and our guidelines.

+ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.